 If you enjoy gardening, wish to become a better gardener, want to share your knowledge with others, and have time to volunteer – you should consider becoming a Piedmont Master Gardener!

-Application packets may be downloaded here or picked up in person the VCE office off of Stagecoach Road.
-Multiple information meetings are held during the fall for prospective applicants and application packets will be available.
+2021 application packets may be downloaded here or picked up in person at the VCE office off of Stagecoach Road.
+Multiple information meetings are held during the fall for prospective applicants and application packets will be made available.
 VCE also requires a background check once an application is submitted.
 Upon acceptance, a fee of $190 is charged to defray the cost of the course with need-based scholarships available.
 Feel free to send all questions to the Master Gardener Coordinator Scott Boven by email (firstname.lastname@example.org) or by phone (434-872-4581).